Sony 16-35mm F4 FE Lens Review

-This lens is an ultra wide zoom designed for Sony mirrorless full frame E-Mount Cameras.
-It has a built in optical image stabilization and is dust and moisture resistant.
+This ultra-wide zoom lens is designed for Sony mirrorless full-frame E-mount cameras.
+It has built-in optical image stabilization and is dust—and moisture-resistant.

 My Initial Thoughts

 I hate that I didn’t buy this lens sooner.
-It’s a perfect match for the Sony A7(r)(s) II series of cameras both old and new and I’m absolutely in love with it.
+It’s a perfect match for the Sony A7(r)(s) series of old and new cameras, and I love it.
+Even when I moved to the Nikon system, I still used this lens adapted to the Z bodies.

-The lens is only F4, but I would like to think a lens like this would be used mostly by landscape or architecture photographers where wider apertures would not really be needed.
-But for those occasions when you do need the lens in low light and are going handheld, the OSS saves the day.
+The lens is only F4, but I think a lens like this would be used mostly by landscape or architecture photographers, where wider apertures are not needed.
+However, the OSS saves the day when you need the lens in low light and when you are going handheld.

-There are a lot of things I love about this lens and very few things I don’t, making this lens one of my favorite, go-to lenses with the Sony A7r II.
+I love many things about this lens, but there are very few things I don’t, making it one of my favorite go-to lenses with the Sony A7r II.

 Lens Ordering Links